dentarg/auth0-blog/_includes/asides/README.md

 * it is illogical to integrate Auth0 into the tutorial's main content
 * tutorial has no application sample (is conceptual or is a technical announcement)

 > ⚠ **IMPORTANT:** It is _strongly preferred_ that Auth0 be integrated into the main content of your post, or that Asides be specifically tailored to the app sample used in the tutorial.
-These generic Aside includes should used _sparingly_.
+These generic Aside includes should be used _sparingly_.

 ## How to Use Asides in Posts